tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

-## Notes
+## Overview

-- Billing mode: daily pay-as-you-go
+- Billing mode: Daily pay-as-you-go
-- Billing cycle: daily billing cycle.
-Traffic fees generated in one day will be deducted the next day.
-See your billing statement for the actual bill generation time and amount.
+- Billing cycle: Daily billing cycle.
+Traffic fees generated in a day are deducted the next day.
+For the actual fee deduction and bill generation time, see your billing statement.
 - **The default mode for new users of LVB is bill-by-traffic.**
 - Billing regions outside the Chinese mainland:
   - Asia Pacific 1: Hong Kong (China), Singapore, Macao (China), Vietnam, Thailand, Nepal, Cambodia